 1. Use free boxes from grocery stores for Amazon FBA shipments.

-2. On a similar note, use the boxes from online arbitrage purchases to send in Amazon FBA shipments.
+2. Use the boxes from online arbitrage purchases to send in Amazon FBA shipments.

 We do a significant amount of our sourcing through online arbitrage, so we just turn around and send our shipments to Amazon in the online stores’ boxes.
-Just make sure you remove or cover up any previous barcodes before putting on the Amazon and UPS label.
+Like grocery store boxes, just make sure you remove or cover up any previous barcodes before putting on the Amazon and UPS label.

 3. Use free dunnage for your Amazon FBA shipments.